open-source-modelling/Open_Source_Economic_Model/README.md

 ## Methodology
 The development of the OSAL model is still very much an ongoing project.
 However, a draft of the methodology document can be found in the [Documentation] folder as [OSAL pdf] or a [OSAL Jupyter notebook].

 Specific deep dives into topics related to the methodology are available as Jupyter notebooks or pdf-s.
 We found this to be a usefull method to open the floor to feedback.
+Note that notebooks are currently sparsely maintained.
+If interested, let us know and we can update the notebook to the latest version.
 The specific topics are:
  - Yield-curve calibration/projection [Term structure Jupyter notebook]
  - Equity pricing [Equity pricing Jupyter notebook]
  - Fixed income pricing [Bond pricing Jupyter notebook]

 ## Getting started
-So far, we have produced a simple example that can be ran using the script `POC_main.py`, of a hypothetical portfolio of a few equities and a fixed liability cash flow.
+So far, we have produced a simple example that can be ran using the script `POC_main.py`.
+A hypothetical portfolio of a few equities and a single fixed liability cash flow profile.
 This example will grow as more development is committed to the main branch.

 ## Ask to the community
 Send us an email at GREGOR@OSMODELLING.COM with feedback, comments, ideas on what we could do better etc. Do you want to help us on this (very niche) open source project?